Repertoi-e/MagicStorage/Readme.md

 For example you can no longer place stations in the crafting interface (this seemed strange and not Terraria-like), now can now craft directly from storage (as long as you are next to the required station and have the interface opened).

+Restock and quick stack button.
+Also "quick stack to nearby chests" looks for storage access points.

 Another thing I didn't like was the UI.
 It was too futuristic/mechanical and not really "magic".
 I tried to improve it and this is the result:

 ## Description and discussion